pcaversaccio/tokenbridge-helium-ethereum/README.md

 The [Interlay](https://interlay.io) team has written a [specification](https://interlay.gitlab.io/interbtc-spec) on a Bitcoin bridge that is based on the [XCLAIM](https://eprint.iacr.org/2018/643.pdf) design paper.
 The protocol enables a two-way bridge between Polkadot and Bitcoin.
 It allows holders of BTC to *teleport* their assets to Polkadot as *PolkaBTC*, and holders of *PolkaBTC* to burn their assets for BTC on the Bitcoin chain.

 The Bitcoin bridge as documented in the specification is composed of two logically different components:
-- The [XCLAIM component](https://github.com/interlay/interbtc-spec/tree/master/interbtc-spec) that maintains all accounts that own PolkaBTC;
+- The [XCLAIM component](https://github.com/interlay/interbtc-spec/tree/master/interbtc-spec) that maintains all accounts that own PolkaBTC.
 - The [BTC-Relay](https://github.com/interlay/interbtc-spec/tree/master/btcrelay-spec) that is responsible for verifying Bitcoin state when a new transaction is submitted.

 There is now a [reference implementation and testnet available](https://bridge.interlay.io).